anmonteiro/aemette/README.md

 - `src/my-project/parser.cljs` — only generated in the Om Next case.
 Contains a sample Om Next parser implementation for the provided components;
 - `src/my-project/components/app.cljs` — main component which encapsulates the logic of rendering other components based on the current route;
 - `src/my-project/components/landing.cljs` — a sample component which is rendered by the main `App` component;
-- `src/my-project/controllers/navigation.cljs` — contains logic to handle route transitions
+- `src/my-project/controllers/navigation.cljs` — contains logic to handle route transitions.

 ## Usage